 - For IVF programmes with donor eggs – including all donor eggs, intracytoplasmic sperm injection (ICSI), embryo culture until the blastocyst stage and day 5 embryo transfer; make sure that donor compensation and donor stimulation medicines are included in the total cost of the treatment

 If you decide to use an egg donor database from an external donor bank it will increase the overall costs of the treatment as you will need to pay extra for the eggs themselves plus any transport costs.
 Usually, donor eggs from a donor bank are charged on the number ordered – often sold in batches of 4, 6 or 8.

-The average cost of a single donor egg from an external egg bank may range between 250 and 450 euros.
+The average cost of a single donor egg (one oocyte from an external egg bank may range between 250 and 450 euros.

 Only when you have considered all these potential costs will you be in a position to estimate the likely cost of your treatment from a particular provider.

 IVF treatment quality is the key